Tasman Travels Take On Tongariro

-The best Great Walk in Aotearoa New Zealand?
+Is the Tongariro Alpine Crossing the best Great Walk in New Zealand?

 View from Red Crater Ridge down to the Emerald Lakes